tum-esm/tenta-client/README.md

 **Open-Source:** Issues and Pull Requests are welcome!
 Every PR undergoes a review process to ensure quality and semantic versioning.

 **Testing:** The library is statically typed and is strictly checked using [Mypy](https://github.com/python/mypy).
 The tests cover publishing all message types, receiving configuration messages and connecting to the MQTT broker with and without TLS encryption with valid and invalid connection details.
+The tests are run for all supported Python versions (3.8, 3.9, 3.10, 3.11).

 **Documentation:** The documentation is built using [Nextra](https://nextra.site/) and [Pydoc-Markdown](https://github.com/NiklasRosenstein/pydoc-markdown).